What's The Point Of Dryer Balls?

 By: The Cleancult Team

 If you live in 2018 and don’t spend your life under a rock or in a cave, chances are you’ve heard about them.
-Dryer balls have been around for quite some time and people have been using them for years as an eco-friendly and natural alternative to both dryer sheets and liquid fabric softener.
+Dryer balls have been around for quite some time and people have been using them for years as an eco-friendly alternative to both dryer sheets and liquid fabric softener.
 So, how do they work and what do they do to our clothes?
 Why use them and do they work?
 What even is the point of dryer balls as a product?

 Dryer balls come in a variety of materials and sizes.
 The most popular type of dryer balls are wool dryer balls, but there are also plastic variants and rubber variants.
-However, we’re going to focus this blog around Wool Dryer Balls, since they are the natural, eco-friendly, biodegradable alternative to an otherwise problematic use of liquid fabric softener.
+However, we’re going to focus this blog around Wool Dryer Balls, since they are the eco-friendly, biodegradable alternative to an otherwise problematic use of liquid fabric softener.

 The theory behind how wool dryer balls work is that they help prevent laundry from clumping in the dryer.
 The balls also retain the heat they receive on the dryer and boost the drying process.
 This way, laundry dries more efficiently and faster, thus reducing drying times in your load of laundry.